History of Soviet Russia and the Soviet Union (1917–1927): Russian Revolution of 1917

 During the months between February and October 1917, the power of the Provisional Government was consistently questioned by nearly all political parties.
 A system of "dual power" emerged, in which the Provisional Government held nominal power, though increasingly opposed by the Petrograd Soviet, their chief adversary, controlled by the Mensheviks and Socialist Revolutionaries (both democratic socialist parties politically to the right of the Bolsheviks).
 The Soviet chose not to force further changes in government due to the belief that the February Revolution was Russia's "crowing" overthrow of the bourgeois.
 The Soviet also believed that the new Provisional Government would be tasked with implementing democratic reforms and pave the way for a proletarian revolution.
 The creation of a government not based on the dictatorship of the proletariat in any form was viewed as a "retrograde step" in Vladmir Lenin's April Theses.
 However, the Provisional Government still remained an overwhelmingly powerful governing body.

 Failed military offensives in summer 1917 and large scale protesting and riots in major Russian cities (as advocated by Lenin in his Theses, known as the July Days) led to the deployment of troops in late August to restore order.
 The July Days were suppressed and blamed on the Bolsheviks, forcing Lenin into hiding.
 Still, rather than use force, many of the deployed soldiers and military personnel joined the rioters, disgracing the government and military at-large.
 It was during this time that support for the Bolsheviks grew and another of its leading figures, Leon Trotsky, was elected chair of the Petrograd Soviet, which had complete control over the defenses of the city, mainly, the city's military force.
 Membership of the Bolshevik party had risen from 24,000 members in February 1917 to 200,000 members by September 1917.

-The dissolution of the Constituent Assembly on 6 January 1918.
-The Tauride Palace is locked and guarded by Trotsky, Sverdlov, Zinoviev and Lashevich.